danaanne1/danaverse/documentation/RemoteDocumentStoreDesign.md

 ## Conclusion

 This design provides a foundation for adding a remote document store capability to the Danaverse application.
 By implementing the document store on the remote server, we enable applications to access a shared data repository for distributed applications.

+The client-side delegation approach ensures that document store references are automatically maintained across the remote boundary, eliminating the need for manual `setDocumentStore` calls that were previously required.
+For both DocumentView objects and Document objects that implement DocumentStoreAware, the client automatically sets the document store reference.
+This makes the remote document store more user-friendly and less error-prone.

 The implementation follows the principle of making minimal necessary changes to the existing codebase while providing a powerful new capability.
 The remote document store operates independently from the local store, giving applications flexibility in how they manage and access data across different environments.